 What do you do if your glue is expired?

-First thing is first, if your glue has become moldy we advise against trying to "make it work".
+First things first, if your glue has become moldy, we advise against trying to "make it work."

-Glue that is past the expiration date will not provide the appropriate bonding properties, and you will likely have to discard it.
+Past the expiration date, the glue will not provide the appropriate bonding properties, and you will likely have to discard it.
 It's very important to make sure that you properly dispose of glue.

 Expired Natural glue

-Each natural glue (protein or gelatin based) shipment that leaves the LD Davis manufacturing facility will contain a label on the package containing important product information.
+Each gelatin glue shipment that leaves the LD Davis manufacturing facility will contain a label on the package containing important product information.
 You will be able to find the glue expiration date on this label.

-It is worth mentioning that if your glue is properly stored in a cool dry place, it may last beyond the expiration date.
-Make sure to thoroughly check the product if it is past the expiration date to determine if there is any mold or hard glue cakes.
+It is worth mentioning that if your glue is properly stored in a cool, dry place, it may last beyond the expiration date.
+If it is past the expiration date, make sure to thoroughly check the product to determine if there is any mold or hard glue cakes.

 Why You Should Be Using Natural Protein Glue